 Local Land Use Planning Toolbox

-Improving linkages between the land and water resource elements in the planning process can be achieved through the following:
+Improving linkages between land use development codes and standards and water resources can be achieved by incorporating water conservation and management in the following: